shikijs/shiki/packages/themes/README.md

   | 'solarized-light'
 ```

-You can preview these themes on https://vscodethemes.com/
+You can preview some of these themes on https://vscodethemes.com/.

 ## Yours